-It is rare that a week passes without a new stash of historical machines surfacing, but it’s rarer still for an unknown historical supplier to be discovered.
-Thanks to Mike Skiver we learned about Rebec’s.
+It is rare that a week passes without a new stash of historical machines surfacing.
+But it is rarer still for an unknown historical supplier to be discovered.
+Thanks to Mike Skiver we learned about Henry Wencil Rebec (1889-1933) and his supply business.
 Mike came across the Rebec’s catalog and donated a copy to the Archive.

 Located in Cedar Rapids, Iowa, Rebec’s original catalog was an 8-page affair measuring 7 x 4”.
 Along with the machines and hand tools, Rebec’s offered a full line of supplies including flash (in sheets or heavy canvas covered books), fiberloid (for making stencils or covering flash), tubes, switchboards, and pigment (in red, green, yellow and brown).
 Their India ink was sold in stick form.
 Rebec’s sold at least three different frame styles.
-Their “Famous” machine is a classic single upright design which frame style is still as popular today as it was in the past.
+Their “Famous” machine is a classic single upright frame design that is as popular today as it was in the past.
 Rebec’s “Daisy” machine is another story; an interesting bent frame design with one of the most unusual tube vices I have ever seen.
-Although not in the catalog, Rebec’s offered another single up-right frame design machine that was often stamped with “The Rebec Mfg.
+Although not in the catalog, Rebec’s offered another single upright frame design machine that was often stamped, “The Rebec Mfg.
 Co, Cedar Rapids, IA.”

 Rebec’s also carried a couple of different styles of hand tools.
 One was a traditional bone handle outfit including designs, stencils and stencil power, stick of black ink, ¼ oz. of red pigment and a book of instructions, all for $2.50!
 Rebec’s also sold what they called the “Simplex” hand-tattooing tool.
 This was a sliding metal device that was held between your thumb and middle finger while your index finger is placed into the metal loop and the needles move up and down with the movement of your index finger.

 All of Rebec’s electric machines were designed for the use of connector cords.
-Based on the prices of the machines, I would date the catalog from the 1930s or 1940s.
+Based on the prices of the machines, I would date the catalog from the 1910s.
 The catalog’s description states that machines can be bought singly or in outfits.
 These outfits were the starter kits of their era and would usually include machines, designs, stencils, pigment, connector cords, and that all-important instruction booklet.